Ever wonder why do you crave salty foods?

 Whether it’s the saltiness of potato chips or the taste of a juicy cheeseburger with fries and ketchup that draws you, there are many underlying reasons why people crave salt.

-In this blog post, we will explore 10 common reasons why you’re craving salt and some ways to stop those cravings!
+In this blog post, we will explore 10 common reasons why you’re craving salty foods like pickles and some ways to stop those cravings!

 1 – Dehydration

 Salt cravings can often be a sign that your body is low on fluids and needs some hydration.